cootook/project/README.md

 * SQLite
 * werkzeug.security
 * JavaScript
+* google reCAPTCHA
 ###
 **planing canges (to do list):**
 * add more settings of notification to user table of db
 * make it possible to delete account forever
 * add pic to user profile
 * make it possible to edit windows (open/close time slots) withot refreshing page (stay on the same element after editing)
-* refactor: split webapp.py into multiple files with only function included
+* refactor: split webapp.py into multiple files
 * add atempt limit to login table in db
 **features:**
 * optimized for small screens